umarhussain-git/contourForest/README.md

-# contourForest",
+# contourForest
-"",
-"This is my contour-enhanced forest plot package.
+This is my contour-enhanced forest plot package.
 It provides functions to create **contour-enhanced forest plots** for meta-analysis of **continuous** and **binary** outcomes.
 The package works with `metafor` and `ggplot2` and allows customization of colors, labels, and prediction intervals.", "",
 "---",
 "",